 Inside of Drake Peak Lookout

 |We weren’t able to go inside, so we only took photos from the outside.|

 |The cot in the right corner is the same as what we had in Aspen Cabin.
 Comfortable enough, but bring your sleeping bag!|

 If you like geocaching, be sure to save some cache data before you go!
 I found a fully-stocked cache in the trees.
 Drake Peak Lookout is tiny but adorable, and while we didn’t stay there (we were at the bottom of the mountain at nearby Aspen Cabin) I’m sure that stays there are just as memorable as other lookouts we’ve stayed in.

 How to rent Drake Peak Lookout

-Drake Peak is reservable through Recreation.gov.
-Be sure too book early, because bookings start 6 months in advance and lookouts in Oregon tend to book quickly.
+Drake Peak is reservable through Recreation.gov for $40 per night.
+Be sure to book early, because bookings start 6 months in advance and lookouts in Oregon tend to book quickly.
 We usually shoot for February or March, and I often get up early the day that our bookings start.

 Drake Peak doesn’t have any amenities on site.
 Water is available at a campground at the bottom of the mountain, and the town of Lakeview is just a few miles away.
 Pack-in and pack-out everything, including trash and water.